 This module looks at dealing with customers in a professional and reassuring manner.

-This module explains what employers must do to comply with current regulations and describes how employees can make adjustments to their workstation, seating and posture to avoid aggravating existing eye conditions and upper limb disorders such as repetitive strain injuries.
+This module explains what employers must do to comply with current regulations and describes how employees can adjust their workstation, seating and posture to avoid aggravating existing eye conditions and upper limb disorders such as repetitive strain injuries.

 This module explores the importance of equality, explain what is meant by protected characteristics and how to ensure that individuals or groups with protected characteristics aren't treated differently or less favourably and have the same opportunities as others.